ozgundogann/Medieval-Hunter/README.md

 # Medieval-Hunter

-A simple survival-action game where your only goal is to survive and crush enemies to earn points and unlock talents.
+A simple survival-action mobile game where your only goal is to survive and crush enemies to earn points and unlock talents.

 ## Description